fastrgv/Asud/README.md

 if one of them is OFF then the other must be ON.
 This view shows a chain of digit pairs with alternating colors (nominally Red/Blue), where one color represents ON and the other OFF, but we don't know which is which.
-Note that a chain if digit pairs may form a tree structure, rather than a linear sequence.
+Note that a chain of digit-pairs may form a tree structure of related digit-pairs, rather than a linear sequence.

 The Linked-Pairs view allows manual application of the following rules for elimination: